 We use a variety of sources to collect information about both meme and non-meme stocks.
-Our first step is to identify which companies qualify as meme stock companies.
-We use Factiva35 searches and Internet queries with appropriate keywords ("meme," "retail investors," "Reddit" in conjunction with "stock" and so on), modeling our approach on the nascent financial economics literature studying the meme trading phenomenon.36 We identify the following eight companies as meme stock companies: Gamestop,37 AMC Entertainment,38 Bed Bath & Beyond,39 Blackberry,40 Express Inc.,41 Koss,42 Robinhood,43 and Vinco.44 For meme and non-meme stocks, we collect an array of financial and non-financial information for the time period of 2015 to 2022.
-First, stock price information comes from the Center for Research in Stock Prices (CRSP).
-Firm financial data (size as proxied by assets in millions of dollars, performance (return on assets), debt ratio, cash ratio, closing stock price at the end of the fiscal year, and market value in millions) as well as research and
+Our first step is to identify which companies qualify as meme stock companies in the relevant period.
+We use Factiva35 searches and Internet queries with appropriate keywords ("meme," "retail investors," "Reddit" in conjunction with "stock" and so on), modeling our approach on the nascent financial economics literature studying the meme trading phenomenon.36 We identify the following eight companies as meme stock companies: Gamestop, 37 AMC Entertainment, 38 Bed Bath & Beyond, 39